 Catch a Holiday Performance

-One of Milwaukee’s most well-known holiday shows and simply a holiday classic is the Milwaukee Ballet’s performance of “The Nutcracker” from December 14 – December 27.
+One of Milwaukee’s most well-known holiday shows and simply a holiday classic is the Milwaukee Ballet’s annual Christmas season performance of The Nutcracker December 10-24, 2022.
 With unforgettable music, impressive set designs, and toys coming to life, what more could you want?

 Celebrate an Old-Fashioned Christmas

-Milwaukee is a winter wonderland of old-fashioned elegance during the Christmas season.
-Step back in time and imagine Christmas as it was during the 19th century by touring the home of the famous beer baron Captain Frederick Pabst Mansion for Grand Avenue Christmas.
-With its ornate holiday decorations and historic setting, it’s no wonder why more than 100,000 people visit this restored Victorian mansion.
+Milwaukee is a winter wonderland filled with old-fashioned elegance during the Christmas season.
+Step back in time and imagine Christmas as it was during the 19th century by touring the home of the famous beer baron Captain Frederick Pabst Mansion for Twilight Tour Thursday through Sunday, November 25 through January 7, exclusing holidays.

 For a unique Christmas experience, families need to visit the quaint, cozy, and historic town of Cedarburg.
 Visit Santa’s Workshop, a candy-covered house where Santa stays on weekends to visit families and where elves work hard on building toys for good boys and girls.

 A Polar Express ride takes children on a journey to the North Pole where there’s a toy store, arts and crafts, caroling, snacks, music, and gifts from Santa.

 How about celebrating the holidays as it was in the 19th-century?
 At Old World Wisconsin, on weekends during December, families will find Christmas tales, free horse-drawn bobsled rides (or wagon rides if there’s no snow on the ground), caroling and hymn singing, food sampling from cherished recipes, wood-fired stoves and bonfires.